migamjulian/academic/content/home/about.md

   year = 2011

 [[education.courses]]
-  course = "BSc in Geodesy and Geomatics" institution = "Bandung Institute of Technology" year = 2008
+  course = "BEng in Geodesy and Geomatics" institution = "Bandung Institute of Technology" year = 2008